March offers us an opportunity to celebrate Women’s History Month.

 - Pioneering Women in the Department of Medicine – Profiles of pioneering women with DOM.

-- WU Women in Science – Past and current WU women in medicine and science
+- WashU Women in Science – Past and current WashU women in medicine and science

 Local Events